Mark Strong punched Adam Sandler in the face on set of 'Murder Mystery 2'

 Adam Sandler was punched in the face by Mark Strong on the set of their new film Murder Mystery 2.

-The comedy is the follow-up to the 2019 Netflix film, Murder Mystery, and will follow Sandler and Jennifer Aniston as they reprise their roles as Nick and Audrey Spitz after they launching their private investigation agency.
+The comedy is the follow-up to the 2019 Netflix film, Murder Mystery, and will follow Sandler and Jennifer Aniston as they reprise their roles as Nick and Audrey Spitz after launching their private investigation agency.
 Strong plays Connor Miller, a former M16 hostage negotiator and skilled detective who often gets into numerous fights with Sandler.

 While appearing on BBC’s The One Show, Strong jokingly admitted to punching Sandler in the face during an action scene.